 The NDSU Provost’s Office / Faculty Affairs, the Office of Teaching and Learning, and the Research and Creative Activity Office are collaborating to provide new faculty programs on topics related to research, teaching, and service throughout the 2022-23 academic year.

 Dr. Victoria Sams, NEH Division of Education Programs, and Dr. Geoff Burrows, NEH Division of Research, will lead this virtual workshop on writing proposals to the National Endowment for the Humanities (NEH).

 NDSU Student Research Day is a new event involving a collaboration among NDSU EXPLORE, Gamma Sigma Delta, and the Graduate Student Council.
-We are excited to bring together what once was three separate events (described below) into one day of celebrating undergraduate and graduate student research and creative projects.
+We are excited to bring together what once was three separate events into one day of celebrating undergraduate and graduate student research and creative projects.